davidchesnut/sp-general-docs/docs/how-to-configure-and-use-push-notifications-in-sharepoint-2013-apps-for-windows.md

     This string variable stores the identifier for the Push Notification Feature on the server.

-    > [!Tip]
+    > [!TIP]
 > You can obtain a list of unique identifiers for the Features on a SharePoint Server by executing the following Windows PowerShell cmdlet:
 >  `Get-SPFeature | Sort -Property DisplayName`
 > The Push Notification Feature appears as "PhonePNSubscriber" in the results returned by this cmdlet.
 5. The event receiver class file is created with some default method declarations for handling Feature events.
 The method declarations in the file are initially commented out.
-Replace the  **FeatureActivated** method in the file with the following code.
+Replace the **FeatureActivated**method in the file with the following code.

   ```cs
   public override void FeatureActivated(SPFeatureReceiverProperties properties)